wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-upgrade-client-library.md

 Rebuild your application with the new library, as well as change your existing Shard Map Manager metadata stored in your Azure SQL Databases to support new features.

-Performing these steps in order ensures that old versions of the client library are no longer present in your environment when metadata objects are updated, which means that old-version metadata objects won’t be created after upgrade.
+Performing these steps in order ensures that old versions of the client library are no longer present in your environment when metadata objects are updated, which means that old-version metadata objects won't be created after upgrade.

 ## Upgrade steps